Upgrade from version 8 to the modular Web SDK

 });

 The getFirestore function takes firebaseApp as its first parameter, which was returned from initializeApp in an earlier example.
-Note how the code to form a query is very different in version 9; there is no chaining, and methods such as query or where are now exposed as free functions.
+Note how the code to form a query is very different in the modular API; there is no chaining, and methods such as query or where are now exposed as free functions.

 import { getFirestore, collection, query, where, getDocs } from "firebase/firestore";